 LR: It’s good that I’m speaking to you, because I was feeling that I was a bit misled by these articles that seemed to put neo-reaction with the Alt Right.
 But, for example, there are points in common like neo-reaction talks about “The Cathedral” and the Alt Right talks about “The Synagogue.”
 Sounds like it’s the same thing.

 GJ: Well, it is the same thing, but one thing you have to understand is that there is a certain amount of our discourse that is not sincere, and this is the thing that’s most troubling to me, because I don’t say things just to get rises out of people.
 I don’t say things for effect.
-I say things because I think they’re true, and I don’t believe in lying propaganda and stuff like that or dissimulation, because I just don’t think that’s where our strength is.
+I say things because I think they’re true, and I don’t believe in lying propaganda or dissimulation, because I just don’t think that’s where our strength is.

 There’s this whole troll culture where trolls will say things that are patently false or insincere just to get a rise out of people.
-When people talk about “The Cathedral” and others talk about “The Synagogue” it’s kind of a trolling thing.
+When people talk about “The Cathedral” and others talk about “The Synagogue” it’s a trolling thing.
 It’s like, “No, it’s a synagogue!
 There!
 I got ya!”

-In recent months, I would say in the last nine months or so, I’ve noticed that some people who are friends of mine who are coming out of the NRx sphere are much closer to me and others have receded behind a wall of opsec (operational security).
+In recent months, I would say in the last nine months or so, I’ve noticed that some people who are friends of mine who are coming out of the NRx sphere are much closer to me, and others have receded behind a wall of opsec (operational security).
 They’ve become much more secretive in their interactions.
 Some of their little gatherings are open.
 Some of them are blogging less for the public and writing for one another in their little groups.
 Things like that.

 LR: Oh, OK.